gadfly361/rid3/README.md

 In this example, we:
 - used an `elem` piece
-- definded a class ("text") for the containing g tag
+- definded a class ("label") for the containing g tag
 - defined the tag ("text") of the elment we want to add inside the containing g tag

 We also added a `did-mount` function.
 This is what will work on the `text` element.
 As you can see, `did-mount` takes two arguments, the first is the DOM node and the second is the ratom we defined earlier.